Logodaedalus/DF-Storyteller-Narrativization/README.md

 # Requested Style

 * Event descriptions should be relatively self-contained, and shouldn't rely heavily (if at all) on other events.
-* The idea is to first put in a one-event baseline, then build up with more elaborate story scaffolds after that's established.
+* The idea is to first put in a one-event baseline, then build up with more elaborate sifting patterns after that's established.
 * For example: "Thorkron was strangled by Beedle the goblin" is what we're doing now.
-Later (soon?) we'll do scaffolds so we can do "Beedle the goblin strangled Thorkon, finally getting revenge for his poor murdered brother."
+Later (soon?) we'll do sifting patterns so we can do "Beedle the goblin strangled Thorkon, finally getting revenge for his poor murdered brother."